gabriel-enrique/simulation-and-modeling/Gas Station Prices/README.md

  Total Shell Sales        :          959,722,460
  ```

 When we see the distributions table, we can see that the most common fuel types are `RON 90` and `CN 51`.
-Droping either or both prices will surely affect a large pecentage of gross revenue.
+Dropping either or both prices will surely affect a large percentage of gross revenue.

-However, if we drop the less-popular fuel types, the changes in the difference of gross revenue is not signifficant.
+However, if we drop the less-popular fuel types, the changes in the difference of gross revenue are not significant.

-Hence, if one of the gas stations drops the price(s) of the popular fuel types, the competitor might want to consider droping their prices as well in order to maintain that gross revenue as high as possible.
+Hence, if one of the gas stations drops the price(s) of the popular fuel types, the competitor might want to consider dropping their prices as well in order to maintain that gross revenue as high as possible.